-For 2020 we’ve rounded up 20 of our top money saving tips for a combined saving of up to £5,000, and that’s not including the potential earnings from some of them.
+For this year we’ve rounded up 20 of our top money saving tips for a combined saving of up to £5,000, and that’s not including the potential earnings from some of them.

 How much can you save?

 Home and family

 Switch your gas and electricity (save £250 – £290)

 Last year over 7.7 million energy account were switched, and while that might seem a staggeringly large amount, nearly 66 per cent of all users still remain standard variable tariffs.